I’m not sure what’s worse…

 5 Simple Thyroid Fixes That Also Fix Your Adrenals (by Breaking Your Thyroid-Adrenal Stress Cycle)

-The real solution to your adrenal problem involves breaking the viscous Thyroid-Adrenal Stress Cycle that’s sabotaging you thyroid.
+The real solution to your adrenal problem involves breaking the vicious Thyroid-Adrenal Stress Cycle that’s sabotaging you thyroid.

 And this involves addressing this cycle from both sides.